KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Farevarsel by mabahj](https://github.com/mabahj/MMM-Farevarsel)

-1. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-2. No image found.
-3. Typo: Found `Magic Mirror` in file `MMM-Farevarsel.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FastNotes by polarbearjngl](https://github.com/polarbearjngl/MMM-FastNotes)